 SELECT * FROM journey;

-In Postgresql, we can calculate the difference between two timestamps by subtracting one timestamp from other timestamps using the minus operator (-).
+In PostgreSQL, we can calculate the difference between two timestamps by subtracting one timestamp from the other timestamp using the minus operator (-).

 SELECT